 Mackerel is a protein-rich fish that also supplies B-vitamins, omega 3s and various other healthy nutrients.
-The essential fatty acids in this fish improve skin health, increases endurance, and helps with heart health.
+The essential fatty acids in this fish improve skin health, increase endurance, and help with heart health.
 Hence, this oily fish can be a valuable addition to your diet.
 Smaller mackerel varieties like Atlantic mackerel usually contain less mercury and other heavy metals than other large fish.
 Small fish are also less likely to contribute to overfishing concerns in the long term.

 Good quality canned mackerel tastes delicious and stays good for months.
 Even when you can get fresh mackerel, tinned versions may be better in terms of convenience and cost.